Linda Hamilton: 1998–2018: Stage, television, and film roles

 Hamilton's portrayal of Maxine Faulk in the 2006 stage adaptation of The Night of the Iguana by Tennessee Williams was met with acclaim.
 Writing for Variety, Frank Rizzo said, "[She is] well cast as the recently widowed but hardly mourning proprietress ...
 She takes over the stage with natural assurance and plays this overripe survivor with lusty humor and cunning".
 The production ran between August 1–12 at the Berkshire Theatre in Stockbridge, Massachusetts.

 Hamilton reprised the role of Sarah Connor for a second time with a voice cameo in 2009's Terminator Salvation, which grossed US$371 million at the worldwide box office.
 In 2010, she joined the cast of NBC's espionage-style comedy series Chuck, playing the recurring role of CIA agent Mary Elizabeth Bartowski.
 That same year, she guest-starred in three episodes of the Showtime dark comedy Weeds—as the marijuana supplier for the series' protagonist—and appeared as a "cartoon American cop" in the poorly received Irish film Holy Water.

 In 2011, Hamilton narrated the Chiller network's The Future of Fear, a documentary on the history of horror films.
 She then played a fictional U.S. president in the television miniseries Air Force One Is Down (2013), and had recurring roles as a bounty hunter on the Showcase series Lost Girl (2013) and a mentally ill mother on Syfy's Defiance (2014–2015).
 Her next projects were the television pilot Shoot Me Nicely (2016), which was later released as a short film, and the small-scale science fiction film Curvature (2017).
 In his evaluation of the latter for The Hollywood Reporter, Frank Scheck described it as "awfully loopy", adding, "it's always a pleasure to see Hamilton, even if it's painfully obvious that she's been cast [here] because of the genre resonance she brings to the table".

 2019–present: Return to mainstream projects

-Hamilton returned once more to the Terminator franchise and the character of Sarah Connor when she headlined the Tim Miller-directed Terminator: Dark Fate, set 25 years after the events of T2.
+Hamilton returned to the Terminator franchise and the character of Sarah Connor when she headlined the Tim Miller–directed Terminator: Dark Fate (2019), set 25 years after the events of T2.
 She admitted to being reluctant to sign on to the project, having spent the previous few years away from the spotlight: "I love my alone time like no one you've ever met ...
 That was my hesitation: Do I want to trade this lovely, authentic life [that I've built] for that?
 I didn't want my neighbours looking at me differently.
 We're neighbors because of who we are, not what we do, and I don't want that to creep into my life again".